SomenMistri/CITE-seq_with_gdTCR_profiling/vignettes/2_custom_TCR_VDJ_data_processing.md

-# Cellranger VDJ Data processing
+# Cellranger VDJ data processing for Seurat R package

 ## Description
 This Bash script is designed to handle and process output data obtained from Cellranger VDJ, specifically focusing on gene expression data related to T-cell receptors (TRGV and TRDV).